MJoergen/ym2151_old/Design_Notes.md

 proportional to the analog value.
 The low-pass filter will then smooth out this digital signal, essentially removing all the high frequency components.

+The YM2151 chip itself works entirely differently.
+It has a serial output, with a sampling frequency of 3.579545 MHz / 2 / 32 = 55.930 kHz.

 ## Pulse Width Modulation

 The PWM module will take as input an analog value, represented as a fraction